Fentanyl Withdrawal Symptoms & Detox Timeline

 Fentanyl withdrawal can cause a lot of discomfort and pain for those dealing with it.
 In fact, just trying to avoid difficult withdrawal symptoms can keep people who want to quit using fentanyl returning to fentanyl or other opioid use.1

-Withdrawal symptoms often come on quickly and intensely, and relapse as ell as overdose and overdose death is a major risk for people who attempt to quit cold-turkey without any outside help.
+Opioid withdrawal symptoms often come on quickly and intensely, and relapse as well as overdose and overdose death is a major risk for people who attempt to quit cold-turkey without any outside help.

 Medically Assisted Fentanyl Detox